 Many people assume that quail, duck, and chicken eggs all taste quite different.
 However, the reality is that the three are actually quite similar, and if you were given a blind taste test, you likely wouldn’t know which was which.

-However, there are some subtle differences.
+Yet, there are some subtle differences.
 Although many people argue that quail eggs taste gamey, this is not the case.
 The real difference is in the consistency of the egg.
 Like the eggs of Guinea hens, quail eggs have more yolk than they do whites.
 Therefore, the eggs are thicker and creamier, making them ideal ingredients in rich, succulent recipes.

 Quail eggs tend to be a bit lighter, though, than duck eggs, which are preferred over chicken eggs for baking.
 Trust us, once you give quail eggs a try, you won’t ever want to go back to store-bought chicken eggs!